coreos/rpm-ostree/docs/manual/treefile.md

    Example: `releasever: "26"`

- * `automatic_version_prefix`: String, optional: Set the prefix for versions on the commits.
+ * `automatic-version-prefix` (or `automatic_version_prefix`): String, optional:
+   Set the prefix for versions on the commits.
 The idea is that if the previous commit on the branch to the doesn't match the prefix, or doesn't have a version, then the new commit will have the version as specified.
 If the prefix matches exactly, then we append ".1".
 Otherwise we parse the number after the prefix and increment it by one and then append that to the prefix.

-   A current date/time may also be passed through `automatic_version_prefix`, by including a date tag in the prefix as such: `<date:format>`, where `format` is a string with date formats such as `%Y` (year), `%m` (month), etc.
+   A current date/time may also be passed through `automatic-version-prefix`, by including a date tag in the prefix as such: `<date:format>`, where `format` is a string with date formats such as `%Y` (year), `%m` (month), etc.
    The full list of supported formats is [found in the GLib API](https://developer.gnome.org/glib/stable/glib-GDateTime.html#g-date-time-format).